nescatfe/token-analyzer/README.md

 ## Description

+# Crypto Token Analyzer

-The Crypto Token Analyzer is a powerful command-line tool designed to fetch and display information about cryptocurrency tokens across various networks.
-It provides real-time data analysis, wallet tracking, and market insights for crypto enthusiasts, traders, and researchers.
+The Crypto Token Analyzer is a command-line interface (CLI) application written in Python.
+It utilizes various APIs and web3 libraries to fetch and display real-time information about cryptocurrencies, tokens, and blockchain wallets.
+The application is designed with a user-friendly interface using the Rich library for enhanced console output.

-## Features
+## Key Features:

+### 1. Token Analysis:
+- Fetch and display detailed information about any token using its address
-- **Token Analysis**: Analyze any token by its contract address, providing detailed information about price, liquidity, volume, and more.
+- Show token price, liquidity, volume, and price changes
+- Display top token holders and their shares

+### 2. Wallet Analysis:
+- Analyze wallet transactions across different blockchains (Ethereum, BSC)
+- View token transfer events for a given wallet
+- Display detailed transaction information

+### 3. Favorites Management:
-- **Favorite Tokens**: Save and manage a list of favorite tokens for quick access and monitoring.
+- Add tokens to a favorites list for quick access
-- **Wallet Analysis**: Track and analyze cryptocurrency wallets across different blockchains (Ethereum, Binance Smart Chain).
+- View and manage favorite tokens
+- Scan all favorite tokens to see price changes and updates

+### 4. Top Cryptocurrencies:
-- **Top Cryptocurrencies**: View the top 10 cryptocurrencies by market cap with real-time data.
+- Display the top 10 cryptocurrencies by market cap
-- **Real-time BTC and ETH Prices**: Display current Bitcoin and Ethereum prices in the main menu.
+- Show price changes and market cap information

+### 5. Ethereum Gas Prices:
-- **Ethereum Gas Prices**: Fetch and display real-time Ethereum gas prices, including low, standard, and fast gas prices, with estimated transaction times.
+- Fetch and display current Ethereum gas prices
+- Show estimated transaction costs for different types of operations

+### 6. Meme Token Search:
+- Search for meme tokens using keywords
+- Display search results with key metrics
+- Analyze selected meme tokens in detail

+### 7. Multi-chain Support:
-- **Multi-chain Support**: Supports Ethereum, Binance Smart Chain, and Solana networks.
+- Support for multiple blockchains including Ethereum, Binance Smart Chain, and Polygon

-This update reflects the new Ethereum gas price tracking feature you added.
-Let me know if there's anything else you'd like to modify!
+### 8. Real-time Data:
+- Fetch real-time price data for Bitcoin and Ethereum
+- Use various APIs (DexScreener, CoinGecko, CoinCap) for up-to-date information

+### 9. Transaction Decoding:
+- Decode and interpret common transaction types (swaps, transfers, approvals)

+### 10. User-friendly Interface:
+- Clear menu structure for easy navigation
+- Colorful and formatted output using Rich library
+- Progress bars for data fetching operations

+### 11. Persistent Storage:
+- Save favorite tokens and wallets for future sessions
+- Track price changes between scans

+This application serves as a powerful tool for cryptocurrency enthusiasts, traders, and analysts to quickly gather and analyze information about various tokens, track their favorites, and stay updated on market trends.
+The modular structure of the code allows for easy expansion and addition of new features in the future.

 ## Installation